davatorium/rofi/doc/rofi.1.markdown

 There are 3 methods:

 - **levenshtein** (Default)
-- **fzf** rofi's own fuzzy scorer, loosely inspired by fzf.
+- **fzf** a fuzzy scorer loosely inspired by fzf.
-- **fzf-v2** a faithful port of fzf's default fuzzy scoring algorithm (FuzzyMatchV2).
-Prefers contiguous matches and word-boundary/camelCase starts using fzf's own weights, so rankings closely follow `fzf`.
+- **fzf-v2** a port of fzf's default fuzzy scoring algorithm (FuzzyMatchV2) that aims to match fzf's ranking.
+Prefers contiguous matches and word-boundary/camelCase starts using fzf's own weights.
   Whitespace-separated terms are scored independently and summed, like fzf.
   When `-normalize-match` is enabled, scoring is done on the normalized (accent-stripped) text, mirroring fzf's rune normalization.